- Location: Nebraska

 Alcohol, drugs, and driving don't mix.
 In fact, Nebraska drivers under the influence of alcohol and/or drugs are responsible for the majority of auto accidents involving death or serious injury.

 It is against the law to operate a motor vehicle while under the influence of any illegal drugs.
-If you're older than 21 and have been drinking, it's illegal to drive with a blood alcohol concentration (BAC) of .08% of higher.
+It's illegal to drive with a blood alcohol concentration (BAC) of .08% of higher.
 At this level, fundamental skills such as steering, speed control, lane changing, braking, and distance judgment are substantially impaired.
-A driver with a BAC of .08% is three times more likely to be involved in a fatal crash than someone who has not consumed any alcohol.

 Like many states, Nebraska has an implied consent law.
 This means that whenever you are operating a vehicle on Nebraska's roadways, you have already implicitly agreed to submit to any chemical test requested by a law enforcement officer.
 If you refuse the test, you will face the same punishment as someone found guilty of driving under the influence of alcohol or drugs.

 For example, a first offense is considered a Class W misdemeanor.
-The mandatory minimum sentence is seven days in jail, a six-month license revocation, and a $400 fine.
-The maximum sentence is 30 days in jail, a six-month license revocation, and a $500 fine.
+The mandatory minimum sentence is:

 For information on the even harsher sentencing options for repeat offenders, please see the DMV's DUI information page.

 A DUI conviction is a serious thing, and it's in your best interest to know your rights.
 Consider hiring a DUI attorney to help you wade through the hearing, penalty, and suspension process.
-Check out our online DUI attorney directory on this site.Articles
+Check out our online DUI attorney directory on this site.Organ Donation Survey